Understanding the Section 199A Business Income Deduction

 What is Qualified Business Income?

 QBI is the net taxable income attributed to qualified businesses, although there are some exceptions.
-Dividend income, interest income, capital gains and losses are excluded, as is income from outside of the US.
+Only items included in taxable income are counted.
+In addition, the items must be effectively connected with a U.S. trade or business.
+Dividend income, interest income, capital gains, and losses are excluded, as is income from outside of the US.

 - Performing arts